TheInfinity007/Movie-Searcher-App/README.md

 # Movie-Search-App
-An app where you can get all the details of your favourite movie.
+An app where you can get all the details of your favourite movie/series or game.